 if you are paying software license fees for software or modules you are not in fact using.

-How can I make decisions based on my organisation's data?
+How can I make better decisions?

 Regardless of the chosen methodology, all projects are subject to project management triangle constraints (budget, time and scope) and the need to balance the impact each dimension has on quality.
 Whilst it is important to manage and explain this core element, this triangle and many other common tools (e.g. regular status reporting, robust project plans) are the bare minimum a project manager should be bringing to the table.

 For a project to be truly successful, your project manager should have a rich understanding of the change ahead.
 They should be able to empathise with your users and be prepared to make a similar emotional investment as the rest of the team.

 By being directly involved and having trusted oversight on hundreds of technology projects, experience brings a sense of what both bad and good look like with a clear view on how to address the former and build upon the latter.
 Our key project management difference is providing:

 Managing risk is a core project management skill but often the risk register will be drafted and discarded, instead of being the document which maps and prioritises action.